 The crux of this comparison was always going to be down to performance.
-The raw power of these two cards is their biggest differentiating factor, so the question is, should you spend an extra $50 for the added capabilities of the 5700 XT?
+The raw power of these two cards is their biggest differentiating factor, so the question is, should you spend extra money for the added capabilities of the 5700 XT?

 Let’s take a look at the specifications first to see what divides these two cards: